dankydev99/Loginsystem/README.md

 HOW TO RUN
 -----------
 1. Download a copy of this repository .
-2.Install xampp and run the apache and mysql servers.
+2. Install xampp and run the apache and mysql servers.
 3. place this 'Loginsystem' folder inside the 'htdocs' folder in the XAMPP directory.
-4.go to a browser and go to the address localhost/phpmyAdmin
+4. Go to a browser and go to the address localhost/phpmyAdmin
-5. create a database and a table inside it using the following query
+5. Create a database  named 'loginsystem' and a table inside it using the following query

     CREATE TABLE users(
     id int(11) PRIMARY KEY NOT NULL AUTO_INCREMENT,